-Traditional surgical approaches can be used to ease the effects of iliolumbar injuries, but many in the medical community believe that Regenerative Medicine treatments, such as stem cell therapy, provide the best opportunity for relief from iliolumbar ligament pain.
-The National Institute of Regenerative Medicine has been at the forefront of research and development of stem cell and platelet rich plasma therapies, which are minimally invasive and highly effective treatments.
+Traditional surgical approaches can be used to ease the effects of iliolumbar injuries, but many in the medical community believe that Regenerative Medicine treatments, such as regenerative cell therapy, provide the best opportunity for relief from iliolumbar ligament pain.
+The National Institute of Regenerative Medicine has been at the forefront of research and development of regenerative cell and platelet rich plasma therapies, which are minimally invasive and highly effective treatments.

-How Does Stem Cell Therapy Work
+How Does Regenerative Cell Therapy Work

-In some cases, additional stem cell or PRP injections may be needed.
+In some cases, additional regenerative cell or PRP injections may be needed.
 This is not typical, but in these cases, patients will receive a second injection after 30 days of the initial injection, and then an addition injections a few weeks later.
 The specific method of treatment for iliolumbar ligament pain will be based on a patient’s age and health at the time of treatment, the severity of the condition and other factors.